LukeANewton/Production-Line-Simulation/README.md

-This submission for the second deliverable of Group 18's SYSC4005 project contains 21 files:
+This submission for the fourth deliverable of Group 18's SYSC4005 project contains 21 files:

 SYSC4005_Group18_Deliverable2.pdf